tfobz/carbon-calculator/README.md

 Run `npm run deploy` to execute the deploy for Github-pages.

-## Documentation:
+## Documentation

 The documentation has been created using [Compodoc](https://compodoc.app/), a powerful open-source tool to automatically generate html documentation from comments in the Angular project. \
-You can create your own HTML documentation using the command `npm run compodoc` and you will find the index.html file in the documentation folder.
+You can create your own HTML documentation using the command `npm run compodoc` and you will find the index.html file in the documentation folder. \
+WARNING!
+Here on Github the documentation is auto-generated on every commit and has its [own branch](https://github.com/Benji377/carbon-calculator/tree/angular-docu)

 ## Features added since the last version: